hgsolutions/terraform-provider-ece/README.md

 Terraform provider for provisioning Elastic Cloud Enterprise (ECE) Elasticsearch clusters, compatible with v2.2 of ECE.

-Based on work by Phillip Baker: [terraform-provider-elasticsearch](https://github.com/phillbaker/terraform-provider-elasticsearch).
+This provider is based in part on [terraform-provider-elasticsearch](https://github.com/phillbaker/terraform-provider-elasticsearch).
+Thanks Phillip and others who contributed to that project!

 ## Installation